v-dodon/coursera_algorithms_part_1/README.md

 # coursera_algorithms_part_1
-The course from coursera "Algorithms part 1"
+Solutions to the course from coursera "Algorithms part 1"